libavg/libavg/sphinxdoc/ui.rst

             .. py:method:: failHandler(event):

                 Called if the touch moves too far from the initial position to be a tap.

+    .. autoclass:: TouchButton(upNode, downNode, disabledNode=None, activeAreaNode=None, fatFingerEnlarge=False, clickHandler=None])

+        A button made specifically for touch input.
+Uses the :py:class:`TapRecognizer` to detect clicks.

+        :param avg.Node upNode: The node displayed when the button is not pressed.

+        :param avg.Node downNode: The node displayed when the button is pressed.

+        :param avg.Node disabledNode: The node displayed when the button is disabled.

+        :param avg.Node activeAreaNode:

+            A node that is used only to determine if a click is over the button.
+Usually, this node is invisible. :py:attr:`activeAreaNode` is useful for small touch buttons, where the active area should be larger than the visible button to accout for touch inaccuracies.

+        :param bool fatFingerEnlarge:

+            If this parameter is set to :py:const:`True`, the button generates it's own internal :py:attr:`activeAreaNode` that is at least 20x20mm large.
+            :py:attr:`fatFingerEnlarge` is incompatible with a custom
+            :py:attr:`activeAreaNode`.

+        The callbacks are:

+            .. py:method:: clickHandler(event)

+                Called when the button is clicked.

+        .. py:attribute:: enabled

+            :py:const:`True` if the button accepts input.
+If the button is disabled, it shows the :py:attr:`disabledNode`.

+        .. py:classmethod:: fromSrc(upSrc, downSrc[, disabledSrc=None]) -> Button

+            Factory method that creates a button from filenames of the images to be displayed for different states.

     .. autoclass:: TransformRecognizer(node, [eventSource=avg.TOUCH | avg.MOUSE, startHandler=None, moveHandler=None, upHandler=None, stopHandler=None, initialEvent=None, friction=-1])